This is an Insight article, written by a selected partner as part of IAM's co-published content. Read more on Insight

 Q: Is it possible to take cases beyond the second instance?

-The losing party may appeal a second-instance decision before the Supreme Court within 30 days of notification to the losing party for Greek nationals or within 60 days of notification for foreign nationals.
+The losing party may appeal a second-instance decision before the Supreme Court within 30 days of notification to the losing party in case of Greek nationals or within 60 days of notification in case of foreign nationals.
 If no official notification takes place, the decision may be appealed within two years of its publication.

 Q: To what extent do the courts in your jurisdiction have a reputation for being pro-patentee?

-There are no other fora outside the Greek court system for asserting patents.
+There are no other forums outside the Greek court system for asserting patents.

 Q: In what circumstances do courts in your jurisdiction accommodate remote hearings, for example during pandemic-related lockdowns?

-Greece was one of the few countries that managed to keep the covid-19 pandemic under control.
-Greek authorities reacted in relatively swiftly, taking necessary and effective measures to prevent the spread of the virus.
+Greece was one of the few countries worldwide that managed competently to keep the covid-19 pandemic under control.
+Greek authorities reacted swiftly, taking necessary and effective measures to prevent the spread of the coronavirus.
+Although remote hearings have not been considered as an option, the Greek courts have suspended several services and applied specific coordination measures with state guidance throughout the course of the pandemic.

 Q: Are there any other issues relating to the enforcement system in your country that you would like to raise?